VulcoLibs/command-engine/README.md

 # Command Engine
 An engine to create your own command-line interpreter. <br>
-- No dependencies *(only sync)*
+- Fully async
 - Commands as user-defined structures
-- Asynchronous commands
-- Case sensitive commands
+- Case-sensitive commands
 - Positional arguments
 - Optional non-positional arguments
 - Partial "departure" from the conventions